Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: PED Foreground

-The instrumental noise in a CMB-polarization experiment is determined by the detector-array sensitivity (or noise-equivalent temperature NET) $s$, its angular resolution $\theta_{\rm fwhm}$, the sky coverage $f_{\rm sky}$ and the total observation time $T$ (which is reduced in practice by the optical efficiency).
+Before moving on to survey optimization methods, we wish to examine the expected signal, noise and foreground amplitudes.
+We defer the instrumental noise calculation (as well as the statistical estimators used to measure CMB power spectra) to the Appendix, and present the results here.

 We consider three types of fiducial experiments whose parameters are given in Table~\ref{table:exppars}.
 Experiment 1 is inspired by the POLARBEAR experiment \cite{POLARBEAR} and observes a single $15^{\circ}\times15^{\circ}$ patch.
-Experiment 2 has similar properties, but a smaller sky coverage, optimized for detecting the peak of the primordial B-mode power spectrum at $\ell\sim10^2$ (without de-lensing, the optimal size would be a bit higher \cite{Kesden:2002ku}).
-Experiment 3 is a fiducial lower-cost, lower-resolution experiment targeted at the large scale primordial B-mode signal (hence the larger sky coverage).
-We assume an optical efficiency of $20\%$ for all three experiments.
+Experiment 2 has similar properties, but a smaller sky coverage, optimized for detecting the peak of the primordial B-mode power spectrum at $\ell\sim10^2$ (without de-lensing, the optimal size may be a bit larger \cite{Kesden:2002ku}).
+Experiment 3 is a fiducial lower-cost, lower-resolution experiment targeted at the larger scale primordial B-mode signal (hence the larger sky coverage).
+We assume an observing efficiency of $20\%$ for all three experiments.